-Commissioned by: Department of Design and Construction, New York City, for the department’s “Design Excellence” initiative
+Client: New York City Department of Design and Construction, for the department’s “Design Excellence” program

-Scope: Pavilion entrances for revitalization of 39-acre site that was created for 1939 World’s Fair.
+Scope: Pavilion entrances for the revitalization of the 39-acre site that was created for 1939 World’s Fair

 Landscape Architect: SCAPE / Landscape Architecture PLLC